tabwrangler/tabwrangler/README.md

 ## Contributing

-### Translators
+### Translation

-Tab Wrangler would greatly appreciate any translation help.
+Help translating Tab Wrangler is greatly appreciated.
 You can contribute on the [Tab Wrangler Crowdin Project][1], which makes it easy for anyone to contribute.

 * 🇩🇪 German translation by [ingorichter](https://github.com/ingorichter)
 * 🇰🇷 Korean translation by [simple-is-best](https://github.com/simple-is-best)
 * 🇷🇺 Russian translation by [Voknehzyr](https://github.com/Voknehzyr)

-### Developers
+### Development

 Pull requests for bug fixes and features are more than welcome.
 Please check out the ["Developing" section][2] of the CONTRIBUTING doc to see how to get started.
 Once your code is